 Tobacco, corn or wheat leaves are much more prevalent in the US frames because they were much more common in the US and seen as symbol of the agriculture that they were benefiting from.
 European frames are much more likely to feature acanthus or other leaves from trees native to Europe and the same tends to be true for other areas, too, with East Asian frames favouring Chinese cedars, cherry blossoms and Chinese pine trees.

 These facts only give a hint as to the cultural and societal importance of the picture frame.
-Pictures are the best way we have of capturing moments, thoughts, ideas and feelings and have been an important cultural phenomenon throughout history.
+Pictures are the best way we have of capturing moments, thoughts, ideas, and feelings and have been an important cultural phenomenon throughout history.
 The way that we treat and display them can surely tell us much about the people we have been, the people we are and the people we are yet to become.
 Fancy creating your own Fun Frame?
 Click here to get drafting and have a go at creating your own unique canvas frames today..